My son, a.k.a The Boy, does not always want to finish his meals.

 *(Yes, I think most people now know that the NYT list is not the panacea it used to seem to be.
 If you didn’t — I’m sorry, sweetie.
 There are lots of people who have hit the list who can tell you they’re still working day jobs and writing their butts off.)

 The Tiers of the Writing Tournament.

 There are very few authors making “I can do whatever the hell I want” money: Stephen King, Nora Roberts, Brandon Sanderson, James Patterson, maybe.
-Bella Andre, on the self-pub side, perhaps.
+Colleen Hoover, on the hybrid side, perhaps.
 They’re the majors: the top tier.

 Beyond that rarefied cohort, you’ve got writers who are making a decent chunk of change.
 Some may even be on bestseller lists.
 They’re on a growth trajectory.
 But they’re still hustling, and they’re working on both craft and business.